 Much of what was built on Torcello, a thriving small town with a few thousand inhabitants, was eventually dismantled and put to use in Venice.

 All that remains is the Cathedral of Santa Maria Assunta, the church of Santa Fosca, a palazzo and a restaurant, all close to a single canal.
+It’s one of the oldest and most amazing churches in Venice.
 The apse mosaic in the Cathedral is breathtaking, and Santa Fosca next door is also well worth a visit.
 Also look out for the stone chair in the courtyard, which is popularly known as Attila’s Throne.
 Nobody believes that it actually was.